p-prakash/serverless-url-shortener-azure/README.md

 * `deploy.py` - Deployment script which will deploy this solution in your Azure Subscription
 * `url-shortener.bicep` - Bicep template which creates required infrastructure in Azure
 * `main.bicep` - Main Bicep template which creates a new Resource Group and create the resources from the `url-shortener` module
+* `dns-records.bicep` - Bicep template which creates DNS records in Azure DNS
 * `function_code` - Azure Functions source code to create short URL
-* `index-template.html` - HTML template for the Single Page Application (SPA) which will be updated with appropriate values deployed by Bicep
+* `frontend/index-template.html` - HTML template for the Single Page Application (SPA) which will be updated with appropriate values deployed by Bicep
+* `frontend/link-checker-template.html` - HTML template for the Link Checker page which will be updated with appropriate values deployed by Bicep

 ## Configuration